hexbatch/apple-core/v1/docs/core/bounds.md

 [Time](time_bounds.md) is a slice of time this attribute is active, it can be a periodic or time range or any combination of this

+[Set path](set_path_bounds.md) is if the attribute is actionable, readable or writeable in the context of a set

 Bounds can be simple: such as every Wednesday between 12pm and 2pm in Livingston, Tx

 or it can be more complex: a complicated time series for different locations, where each location has its own schedule